weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 We conclude with two other approximation theorems.

-8.15 Theorem If f is continuous (with period 2n) and if € > 0, then there is a trigonometric polynomial P such that
+8.15 Theorem If f is continuous (with period 2n) and if  \in  > 0, then there is a trigonometric polynomial P such that

 [P(x) -f(x)| <e